lgsvl/simulator/README.md

 ### Downloading and starting simulator

-1. Download the latest release of the LGSVL Simulator for your supported operating system (Windows or Linux) here: [https://github.com/lgsvl/simulator/releases/latest](https://github.com/lgsvl/simulator/releases/latest)
+1. Download the latest release of the SVL Simulator for your supported operating system (Windows or Linux) here: [https://github.com/lgsvl/simulator/releases/latest](https://github.com/lgsvl/simulator/releases/latest)
 2. Unzip the downloaded folder and run the executable.

 ### Building and running from source